afreenaanjum/coupon-validator/README.md

 # Coupon Validator

-Coupon Validator is a Node.js server that has REST endpoint to create and validate coupon codes stored in MONGODB .
+Coupon Validator is a Node.js app that has REST endpoint to create and validate coupon codes stored in MONGODB .

 # About